tlorenzi/graphql-design-tutorial/TUTORIAL.md

 we're now pretending ManualCollections have rules, but remember that this relationship is a list.
 In our new API design, a "ManualCollection" is just a Collection whose list of rules is empty.

-### Conclusion

-Choosing the best API design at this level of abstraction necessarily requires you to have a very deep understanding of the problem domain you're modeling.
-It's hard in a tutorial setting to provide that depth of context for a specific topic, but hopefully the collection design is simple enough that the reasoning still makes sense.
-Even if you don't have this depth of understanding specifically for collections, you still absolutely need it for whatever domain you're actually modeling.
-It is critically important when designing your API that you ask yourself these tough questions, and don't just blindly follow the implementation.

-On a closely related note, a good API does not model the user interface either.
-The implementation and the UI can both be used for inspiration and input into your API design, but the final driver of your decisions must always be the business domain.

-Even more importantly, existing REST API choices should not necessarily be copied.
-The design principles behind REST and GraphQL can lead to very different choices, so don't assume that what worked for your REST API is a good choice for GraphQL.

-As much as possible let go of your baggage and start from scratch.

 *Rule #3: Design your API around the business domain, not the implementation, user-interface, or legacy APIs.*